-A conversion happens when an agent uses an elder’s assets for his or her own benefit.
-If an elder can prove the defendant managed or used the elder’s property in a way that was inconsistent with the elder’s rights of ownership, then the agent has illegally used power of attorney to convert property.
+A conversion happens when an agent uses an elder's assets for his or her own benefit.
+If an elder can prove the defendant managed or used the elder's property in a way that was inconsistent with the elder's rights of ownership, the agent has illegally used power of attorney to convert property.
 In order for this case to be won, the elder must prove they demanded their property back and the defendant refused to return the property to the elder.

 First and foremost, individuals are their own best line of defense.
-Here are a few steps a senior citizen can take to protect against financial exploitation:
+Here are a few steps a senior citizen can take to protect against elder financial abuse and exploitation:

 - Plan ahead to make sure your assets are protected and your wishes are followed.
 Talk to an attorney or get in touch with a trusted financial institution about the best options for you.
 At Security National Bank, we meet with customers on a regular basis to discuss protecting their assets.

-- Shred receipts, bank statements, old checks, credit cards — anything with financial information — before throwing them away.
+- Shred all receipts, bank statements, old checks, credit cards — anything with financial information — before throwing them away.

 - Lock up your checkbook or other sensitive information before letting others enter into your home.

 - NEVER give your personal information to someone over the phone, unless you were the one who initiated the call and the person on the other end of the line is a known, trusted party.

-- NEVER pay fees or taxes to collect “lottery winnings” or won trips.
+- NEVER pay fees or taxes to collect "lottery winnings" or “free trips.”

 - Feel free to say "no" if someone is asking you for money.
 Manipulation is a subtle form of financial abuse.